siva-sundar/the-frontend-interview/README.md

 ![image.png](images/file-explorer-vscode.png)

-4. Implement a polyfill for a Promise.
+4. Implement a polyfill for a `Promise`.

-5. Implement an auto-complete component like google search.
+5. Implement an `auto-complete` component like google search.

 6. Implement a Super Mario game within a board of 64\*64 cells with mushrooms and poisons at random places.
 Whenever the Mario picks up the mushroom, the places of the mushrooms and poisons should change and the score should be tracked.